 You can see the results in our video below.

 We have learnt a lot about 3D printing during this project and will be passing that knowledge on in the form of more blog articles.
 The first has already been posted and is called The 10 Commandments of 3D Printing

 During this project news was released that in the forthcoming Microsoft Windows 8.1 update, 3D printing technology developed by MakerBot Industries will be included.
 A validation from Microsoft that 3D printing is fast becoming a part of everyday technology as we move forward.
-As a technologist and a Microsoft MVP (2004-2007) I agree that we will soon see 3D printing hitting the home in the very near future.
+As a technologist and a Microsoft MVP (2004-2007) I agree that we could see 3D printing in the home of the future.